C191068/Ali_Khatami_Lottery2/README.md

 we can see the contract comes with this function fulfillRandomWords and it is internal and virtual <br>

-Virtual means it is expecting to be overriden <br>
+Virtual means it is expecting to be overriden becauser the VRF coordinator which we will use can call this function <br>